 - Recently Updated

-Operating room technologists, also known as surgical technologists, are responsible for handling surgical tools, preparing operation sites and sterilizing...
+Operating room or surgical technologists are responsible for handling surgical tools, preparing operation sites and sterilizing...

 - Operating Room Assistant Course Overviews